2d1ff1cult/cadrille/README.md

 ```shell
 python train.py --mode pc_img --use-text
 ```

+During the development process at JPL, a run lasting 50000 steps was done.
+The model's weights can be downloaded [here](https://drive.google.com/file/d/1BruYqOSxopopnFzmamtf7sndgatXcf2p/view?usp=sharing).
+For some metrics, a cross-entropy loss of 0.20 was achieved.

+At evaluation (see below for more information), the following metrics were gathered:
+# insert training metrics here lol

 To disable some of the modalities set *--mode* to *img* or *pc*, or disable *--use-text*.
 We don't provide RL fine-tuning code for now.
 Alternatively both [SFT](https://huggingface.co/maksimko123/cadrille) and [RL](https://huggingface.co/maksimko123/cadrille-rl) models can be downloaded from :hugs: HuggingFace.

 ## Inference